carmelosantana/Path-of-Exile-Tips-List/README.md

 ### 📜 Chaos Orb

-Trading 1 full set of level 60+ rare equipmen:
+Trading 1 full set of level 60+ rare equipment:

 * 1x orb for identified items
 * 2x orbs if all items are 20% quality